Emotional Intelligence Test

 How are the results commonly used?

-Results support individual development planning and skills training focused on empathy and self-regulation.
-They are also used in staff selection, development, coaching, and psychological practice.
+Results support individual development planning focused on empathy, self-regulation, and communication.
+They are also used in staff selection and development, leadership coaching, team training, and psychological practice.
+Clinicians use them as a structured baseline for emotional skills work with clients in therapy or coaching contexts.

 WHAT THE TEST MEASURES